 MARCH 18TH, 2021

-One major opportunity lies in the reduction of bad debt -- debt that is considered unrecoverable.
-In a survey of hospital executives, about 36 percent said their health systems faced more than $10 million in bad debt, with 6 percent reporting bad debt of over $50 million.
+Healthcare systems have a major opportunity as it relates to reducing hospital bad debt — debt that is considered unrecoverable.
+In a survey of hospital executives, about 36% said their health systems faced more than $10 million in hospital bad debt, with 6% reporting bad debt of more than $50 million.

-Finding sustainable solutions to reduce and prevent bad debt can help hospitals begin to turn the corner and head into a healthier financial future.
+Finding sustainable solutions to reduce and prevent bad debt in healthcare can help hospitals begin to turn the corner and head toward a healthier financial future.

 There are a handful of ways in which health systems can incur bad debt, also known as write-offs: Some write-offs are incurred due to errors in registration, coding, or billing, but the majority occur when hospitals provide services or perform procedures for patients who cannot afford to pay for them.
 These patients are typically either uninsured (self-pay), or underinsured (cannot afford out-of-pocket costs of their health plans).